pasqo/Radio/README.md

 To use `Console` simply change the code to reflect the pin connections to the Arduino board, compile, upload, and open the Arduino serial console (or your preferred serial console application, I use CoolTerm) configured as 115200 8N1.
 It is best to use line mode if available with LF only termination.

 To perform a channel scan just type `scan` and hit enter.
-For a range test instead, load the `Receiver`application to another device and choose the `base`command in `Console`, where packet size and use of acknoledgment can be set as arguments.
+For a range test instead, load the `Receiver`application to another device and choose the `base`command in `Console`, where packet size and use of acknowledgment can be set as arguments.

 For illustration a portion of the `Console` example code is reported here.
 The pinout configuration is specified through template programming for both IO speed and code readability.
 Here, if I have a spare pin available I prefer to use the optional IRQ signal in order to reduce SPI bus activity when internally polling the nRF24 device.